Medically reviewed by Drugs.com. Last updated on Sep 12, 2022.

 Patients not currently taking immediate-release VIRAMUNE

-- Patients must initiate therapy with one 200 mg tablet of immediate-release VIRAMUNE daily for the first 14 days in combination with other antiretroviral agents.
-The 14-day lead-in period with VIRAMUNE 200 mg daily dosing must be strictly followed (the lead-in period has been observed to decrease the incidence of rash), followed by one 400 mg tablet of VIRAMUNE XR once daily [see Dosage and Administration (2.5), Warnings and Precautions (5.2)].
-If rash persists beyond the 14-day lead-in period, with immediate-release VIRAMUNE, do not begin dosing with VIRAMUNE XR.
-The lead-in dosing with 200 mg once-daily immediate-release VIRAMUNE should not be continued beyond 28 days, at which point an alternative regimen should be sought.
+Patients must initiate therapy with one 200 mg tablet of immediate-release VIRAMUNE daily for the first 14 days in combination with other antiretroviral agents.
+The 14-day lead-in period with VIRAMUNE 200 mg daily dosing must be strictly followed (the lead-in period has been observed to decrease the incidence of rash), followed by one 400 mg tablet of VIRAMUNE XR once daily [see Dosage and Administration (2.5) and Warnings and Precautions (5.2)].
+If rash persists beyond the 14-day lead-in period with immediate-release VIRAMUNE, do not begin dosing with VIRAMUNE XR.
+The lead-in dosing with 200 mg once daily immediate-release VIRAMUNE should not be continued beyond 28 days, at which point an alternative regimen should be sought.

 Switching patients from immediate-release VIRAMUNE to VIRAMUNE XR

 Patients already on a regimen of immediate-release VIRAMUNE twice daily in combination with other antiretroviral agents can be switched to VIRAMUNE XR 400 mg once daily without the 14-day lead-in period.
 Patients already on a regimen of immediate-release VIRAMUNE twice daily who switch to VIRAMUNE XR therapy should continue with their ongoing clinical and laboratory monitoring.

-Pediatric patients may be dosed using VIRAMUNE XR 400 mg or 100 mg tablets.
-VIRAMUNE XR is dosed based on a patient’s body surface area (BSA) calculated using the Mosteller formula.
+VIRAMUNE XR in pediatric patients is dosed based on body surface area (BSA) calculated using the Mosteller formula.
 All pediatric patients must initiate therapy with immediate-release VIRAMUNE (as 150 mg/m2 of VIRAMUNE Oral Suspension or as VIRAMUNE tablets), at a dose not to exceed 200 mg per day, administered once daily for the first 14 days.
 This lead-in period should be used because it has been demonstrated to reduce the frequency of rash.
 This lead-in period is not required if the patient is already on a regimen of twice daily immediate-release formulation in combination with other antiretroviral agents.

-The recommended oral doses of VIRAMUNE XR for pediatric patients 6 to less than 18 years of age based upon their BSA are described in the table below.
+The recommended oral dose of VIRAMUNE XR for pediatric patients with a BSA of 1.17 m2 or greater is 400 mg following the lead-in period with immediate-release VIRAMUNE.
 The total daily dose should not exceed 400 mg for any patient.